 - Buy here

 The original Lily Cup is supposed to fold as small as a tampon, which I think would have made my first cup experience much easier.
-I’ll probably wind up getting this one just because it also holds more!
+If I try for a 4th cup, this is the one I’ll try.

 Lily Cup One